Sipoet/BE-POS/README.md

   >`docker compose up`
 * if want to run on background add option `-d`
   >`docker compose up -d`
-* on default, the server will be run in `http://localhost:3000`
+* on default, the back-end server will be run in `http://localhost:3000`

 how to stop server:
 * go to repository